Take over an existing conda environment

 Use Miniforge, not Miniconda or Anaconda.
 Miniforge defaults to the conda-forge channel, which is community-maintained and freely licensed.
 Miniconda and Anaconda default to the defaults channel, which requires a paid license for commercial use at organizations with more than 200 employees.
 See Is Conda Actually Free? for the full licensing picture.

-After installation, verify conda is available:
+After installation, open a new shell so the installer’s setup runs, then verify conda is available:

-conda --version
+$ conda --version

 Understand what you’ve been given